Five-Quarters/five-quarters.github.io/about.markdown

 I'm John Davey, an artist and printmaker based in the North West of England.
 Five Quarters features my creative and quirky prints.

-Mostly I create lino prints - I discovered a love for the medium in 2014, and bought an old victorian book press for printing them soon after that.
+Mostly I create lino prints - I discovered a love for the medium in 2014, and soon after that I bought an old victorian book press for printing them.

 I originally trained as an illustrator and spent many years working in illustration and design.